doylesee/seems/README.md

     &lt;a href="#" class="seems-url-container"&gt;
         &lt;img src="/img/sample-image.jpg" alt="" class="seems-image-container" /&gt;
         &lt;div class="seems-copy-container"&gt;
             &lt;p&gt;In skateparka et vert, the grinda is afoot.
-Manuals and nosegrinds, ollies and kickflips—each trick is a lexicon of the concrete.
-From the smooth transition of a bowl to the rough edge of a curb, the shredder carves their own story.
-The distant clatter of urethane on coping echoes through the park, a symphony of defiance and control.
-Heelflips and shuvits become the punctuation marks of a line, a fluid sentence written in motion.
-The griptape, coarse as a memory, holds fast to the board, a silent promise of connection between rider and wood.
-The pursuit is not of perfection, but of progression, the constant push against the limits of gravity and fear.&lt;/p&gt;
+Manuals and nosegrinds, ollies and kickflips—each trick is a lexicon of the concrete.&lt;/p&gt;
         &lt;/div&gt;
     &lt;/a&gt;
 &lt;/div&gt;`;